dendotai/transpoze-app/README.md

 >
 > Built with the 'useEffect until it works' pattern.

-A fast, modern desktop app for converting WebM videos to MP4 format.
+A fast, modern desktop app for transcoding WebM videos to MP4 format.
 Built with Tauri, React, and TypeScript.

 ## Screenshots